 1. Internet Engineering Task Force (IETF)

-The IETF is an open community of network designers, operators, and researchers who develop and promote voluntary Internet standards that includes the Internet protocol suite.
+The IETF is an open community of network designers, operators, and researchers who develop and promote voluntary Internet standards that include the Internet protocol suite.

 Although operations of IETF have changed a lot since its inception in 1986, the fundamental mechanism remains the same — publish proposed specifications, develop based on the proposals, individually test and review, and republish the revised proposal.